 Safeguarding investigations undertaken by RSF will be completed in a timely manner and progress updates will be provided to the complainant, the alleged perpetrator and witnesses involved every 30 days.
-Internal investigations may be undertaken by the DSL, the Strategic Safeguarding Lead or an external Safeguarding Consultant.
+Internal investigations may be undertaken by the DSL or the Strategic Safeguarding Lead.